apulbere/scala-state-machine/README.md

     * should not be executed when a transition without action is triggered
   * error action
     * should be executed when an error occurs during transition
+* ValidatorSpec
+  * the state machine builder
+    * should throw an exception with a detailed message when building an invalid choice transition
+    * should throw an exception with a detailed message when building an invalid direct transition

 ## Example
 ```
 +------+     +------+     +------+